ffquintella/simplerisk-addons/README.md

 To get the container image just pull the desired image tag.

-I use an ending code for each default language being en = english  and bp = brazilian portuguease the ones avaliable righ now
+I use an ending code for each language being en = english and bp = brazilian portuguease the ones avaliable right now.